Doctor5555/SPLIWACA-CPP-Interpreter-transpiler/Language Spec.md

 - Keywords, placeholders, or groups within square brackets (`[]`) are OPTIONAL, this means that they can be left out.
 Don't include the brackets.
 These also act as grouping brackets.
 - Placeholders and groups marked with an asterisk (`*`) are optionally repeatable
 - Placeholders and groups marked with an ellipsis (`...`) within the name are greedy repeated arguments - they consume everything after them
+- A backslash (`\`) before a special character as indicated above indicates that that character will instead be interpreted literally

 ### Commenting